tiansca/preview-image/README.EN.md

     onFileClick: function (url, index, id, item) { //click on the callback of the non-image format file, where you can jump and so on window.open (' preview url')//to open the preview link },
+    clickableFileTypes: ['pdf'], // click on the file type to be opened, default is all
     buttonTooltip: true, // Whether to display the button tooltip, default is true
     // the following is the language configuration, you can customize, the default is Chinese
     thumbnailTitleText: 'Overview' ,//thumbnail title, defaults to '缩略图'